In-plane magnetic field-driven symmetry breaking in topological insulator-based three-terminal junctions: Results

-The trapping effect can effectively block the transmission across a tri-junction to one of the output legs if the input channel and corresponding output channel on one of the output legs are trapped on opposite surfaces.
-Based on this trapping effect, we can construct a qualitative transmission model by assuming that the transmission across the tri-junction, which is otherwise expected to be left-right symmetric from general symmetry considerations, is suppressed when the incoming surface state and the corresponding output state are trapped on opposite surfaces (see Sec.~\nolink{\ref{supp-sec:details_model}} in \supp\ for a derivation of the model).
-The overall transmission is then obtained by summing over all the incoming surface-state channels of the input leg of the tri-junction, considering the geometry of the leg, the Fermi level energy for the 3D~TI surface states, and the in-plane magnetic field vector.
-The steering ratio obtained from the qualitative transmission model is compared to the experimentally obtained steering ratio profile in Fig.~\ref{fig:T-junction-B-constant}, and they are in good qualitative agreement, both regarding the angular dependence as well as the field strength dependence, with the steering ratio profile becoming more pronounced as the trapping force increases.
+The trapping effect can effectively block the transmission across a tri-junction to one of the output legs when the input channel and corresponding output channel on one of the output legs are trapped on opposite surfaces.
+Based on this trapping effect, we can construct a qualitative transmission model by assuming that the transmission across the tri-junction, which is otherwise expected to be left-right symmetric from general symmetry considerations, is suppressed when the incoming surface state and the corresponding output state are trapped on opposite surfaces (see Supplementary Note~\nolink{\ref{sec:details_model}} for a derivation of the model).
+The overall transmission is then obtained by summing over all the incoming surface-state channels of the input leg of the tri-junction, considering the geometry of the leg, the Fermi level energy for the 3D~TI surface states, and the external magnetic field.
+The steering ratio obtained from the qualitative transmission model is compared to the experimentally obtained steering ratio profile in Fig.~\ref{fig:T-junction-B-constant} and they are in good qualitative agreement, both regarding the angular dependence as well as the field strength dependence, with the steering ratio profile becoming more pronounced as the magnetic field strength and corresponding trapping force increase.